Olical/more/README.md

     <link rel='stylesheet' type='text/css' href='more/more.min.css' />

+## Customisation

+The beauty of this is that none of the modules depend on each other.
+So you can either include all of them via the core file or individual files so you can leave what you don't need.
+Say you only wanted the grid for example, you would use the following line.

+    @import 'more/src/grid';

 ## Building

 You do this as you would any other LESS script, with `lessc`.
 I have written a quick makefile to run it for you, so all you have to do is run `make`.
 Providing you have [make](http://www.gnu.org/s/make/), [node.js](http://nodejs.org/), [lessc](https://github.com/cloudhead/less.js) and [clean-css](https://github.com/GoalSmashers/clean-css) installed that is.
 I would use [npm](http://npmjs.org/) for that (`npm install less -g`).
 Or you can use less.js to compile in your browser, what ever works best for you.